-Sometimes it's easy to know how to do the right thing, like holding the door open for the person behind you.
-But it can become a whole lot trickier when you're traveling overseas or in a different culture.
+Sometimes it's easy to know how to do the right thing, like holding the door open for the person behind you, but it can become a whole lot trickier when you're in a different culture.
 Do you shake hands when you meet someone?
 Do you tell that great joke you just heard?
 Do you bow?
-Unless your an expert in foreign relations, it can be difficult to know the right thing to do in a different country.
-And it can be especially embarrassing (or even costly) for business travelers to make a cultural mistake.
+Unless your an expert in foreign relations, it can be difficult to know the right thing to do.
+It can be especially embarrassing (or even costly) for business travelers to make a cultural mistake.

 One of the first and most noticeable mistakes is simply how we greet people.
 Westerners are taught to use a firm, assertive, handshake, look someone directly in the eye, offer a business card with one hand, and with minimal social exchange get directly to the business at hand.
 This may work in many cultures however, it won’t work in the Asian/Pacific cultures where handshakes are rather gentle, eye contact is less direct, business cards are exchanged with two hands, and relationships are developed over time before business can be conducted.

 It depends on how serious the mistake is.
 Small infractions, for example greeting differences, are usually chalked up to ignorance and forgiven.
 Major infractions, for example causing "loss of face" in the Asian/ Pacific cultures, will cause permanent damage that rarely can be undone.
 We are homogenizing as a global culture, so there is greater awareness in general.
 Consequently, we are adapting as cultures to meet somewhere in the middle.